petuum/autodist/docs/usage/tutorials/customize-strategy.md

 ## Build a Strategy

-With the understanding of the strategy representation above, you can create your own customized strategy builder just like the [built-in ones](choose-strategy.md).
+If you understand the strategy representation above, you can create your own customized strategy builder just like the [built-in ones](choose-strategy.md).
 The customized strategy builder needs to follow the
 <code>[StrategyBuilder](../../api/api/autodist.strategy.base.html#autodist.strategy.base.StrategyBuilder)</code> abstraction,